holukunle/decision-tree-master/README.md

 # Twitter Accounts Fraud Detection
-This project is a tool for detecting fraudulent Twitter accounts using k-means clustering.
+This project is a tool for detecting fraudulent Twitter accounts using Decision tree.
 The goal of the project is to determine whether a given Twitter account is operated by a human or by a bot.
-To do this, the project uses k-means clustering to analyze the activity of the account and identify patterns that are indicative of bot behavior.
+To do this, the project uses Decision tree clustering to analyze the activity of the account and identify patterns that are indicative of bot behavior.
 Once the analysis is complete, the project will output a prediction as to whether the account is likely to be a human or a bot.
 This can be a useful tool for identifying and combating spam and other forms of online abuse on Twitter.